lauritzv/Redd-ish2/README.md

 Made for the DAT250-course on [HVL](https://hvl.no) november of 2018 by [Zorrix](https://github.com/magnusEdva), [GuMMaN](https://github.com/gummangummangumman), [fhqwhgadss](https://github.com/fhqwhgadss) and [lauritzv](https://github.com/lauritzv)

+NB!
+Don't use this as-is due to low password safety!

 ![Screenshot](/screenshot.gif?raw=true "screenshot")

 To run Redd-ish an SQL server is required.
 Redd-ish runs using Hibernate configured with a hibernate.cfg.xml file inside the /resources/ directory.
 To succesfully compile Redd-ish a hibernate.cfg.xml file specifying your database of choice must be provided.
 The file looks like this: